w3c/wai-website/pages/about/groups/task-forces/low-vision-a11y-tf.md

 ## Contribute to the work

-The LV Task Force welcomes input from the global accessibility community on the low vision accessibility work.
+The LV Task Force welcomes input from individuals and organizations around the world on the low vision accessibility work.

 ### Contribute without joining the task force